raclettejs/raclette-docs/docs/examples/cooking-steps/frontend/api/data.md

 ::: details Props

-- params - The object you want to send to the server
+- params - The object you want to send to the backend
 - options
   - immediate - If true, the action will be executed right away, defaults to false
   - cb - A function which will get called after the action is resolved.
 Receives the result object